lilbud/CTIFT/README.md

 In this repo is the Powershell script, ~~and an EXE which is the script compiled into an executable file using PS2EXE~~.
 One small issue I've found is that if you have Powertoys installed, an error will pop up with the enhanced file preview PT includes with it.
 This might stop the program from proceeding, but closing and opening again fixes that.
 It won't stop the code from running to my knowledge.

-This script works with basically every kind of info file I have thrown at it.
-It might match some extraneous lines, which can be removed manually, since I don't know of a way to trim those out without impacting the tracklist.
+~~This script works with basically every kind of info file I have thrown at it.
+It might match some extraneous lines, which can be removed manually, since I don't know of a way to trim those out without impacting the tracklist.~~
+Script works with most files that i've tested.
+I'm going through my show collection and any needed fixes are added as I go.
+Can't catch everything and some things might need manual editing, but it works no issue on most things.